Cognitive Dysfunction Syndrome (CDS)

-In dogs as in people, the medical implications of true aging are life span
+In dogs, as in people, the medical implications of true aging are difficult

 The brain undergoes a series of changes that result in cognitive decline.